mitchellgordon95/mitchellgordon95.github.io/_posts/2019-05-12-non-existence-of-abstract-plane.md

 <h6>Source - <a href="https://www.theonion.com/astronomers-discover-planet-identical-to-earth-with-orb-1819577220">The Onion</a></h6>
 </div>

-Well, from high-school chemistry we know that everything in the universe is made out of matter, so we'll probably need that.
+Well, from high-school chemistry we might think that everything in the universe is made out of matter, so we'll probably need that.
 So we can copy all the atoms and molecules exactly.
 You know, the wood molecules stuck together to form your kitchen table, the oxygen atoms bouncing off your skin, etc.

 Is that all we need?
 Well, I suppose we'll also need to keep track of energy